MorpheoOrg/morpheo-storage/README.md

 Morpheo-Compute: a container-oriented Machine-Learning job runner
 =================================================================

-This repository holds the code for the compute part of the Morpheo project.
-It is essentially written in Golang, using the Iris microframework for the API part and NSQ as a distributed broker.
+This repository holds the Golang code for the core of the morpheo project.
+It contains the code for our storage API (which is simply a frontend API for a blob storage such as a hard drive or Amazon S3, targeted at storing problem and algorithms as containers and data files as... files :)

 TL;DR
 -----